meet5398/YOLO-NAS-object-detection/README.md

 - OpenCV
 - Super Gradients

-## Install the required dependencies
+## Install the required dependencies from given file
 pip install -r requirements.txt

 * The script will perform object detection on the input image using the specified YOLO-NAS model and display the output image with bounding boxes around detected objects.